bjssacademy/fundamentals-clean-code/01basics.md

 There are a few low-hanging fruits when it comes to making code readable.
 Applying these consistently will give your code an instant, drastic boost in clarity.

 Programming languages are general purpose.
 Our code is specific to our needs.
-Therefore the programming language keywords don;t add much by way of explaining our code.
+Therefore the programming language keywords don't add much by way of explaining our code.
 That must happen by the names we choose for things.

 ![Naming things](/images/naming-things.png)

-> Naming is critical.
-Language keywords are too general

 ## Naming data - variables